 History of Dunkin’ Donuts

 Founded in 1950, today Dunkin’ Donuts is the number one retailer of hot regular coffee-by-the-cup in America, selling 2.7 million cups a day, nearly one billion cups a year.
 Dunkin’ Donuts is also the largest coffee and baked goods chain in the world and sells more hot regular coffee, iced coffee, donuts, and bagels than any other quick service restaurant in America.
-Dunkin’ Donuts have more than 8,835 Dunkin’ Donuts stores worldwide, including 6,395 franchised restaurants in 34 United States and 2,440 international shops in 31 countries (Dunkin' Donuts, 2011).
+Dunkin’ Donuts’ have more than 8,835 Dunkin’ Donuts stores worldwide, including 6,395 franchised restaurants in 34 United States and 2,440 international shops in 31 countries (Dunkin' Donuts, 2011).

 History of Franchisees

 Brad Smith (owner) was born in Prescott, Arizona and went to Prescott High School and graduated in 2008.
 After high school he attended Yavapai Community College where he studied business.
-After two years here he transferred to Arizona State University where he is currently studying Supply Chain Management.
-Brad has always had the entrepreneur spirit and has history of starting and running different businesses.
+After two years, he transferred to Arizona State University where he is currently studying Supply Chain Management.
+Brad has always had the entrepreneurial spirit and has a history of starting and running different businesses.

-Cathy Windsor (accountant) was born in Chandler, Arizona and she attended Dobson High School.
+Cathy Windsor (accountant) was born in Chandler, Arizona.
+She attended Dobson High School.
 She got a scholarship to attend Arizona State University where she is an accounting major.
 Brad and Cathy met in ENG 302 where Brad told Cathy about how he was starting a Dunkin’ Donuts franchise and was in need of an accountant.
 Brad recognized Cathy’s determination and her ability to work hard, and therefore he decided that she was qualified for the job.

 John Johns (manager) was born in El Paso, Texas and graduated from Franklin High School.
 He then went on to El Paso Community College where he got an Associate’s Degree in Business.
 John then transferred to Arizona State University where he is currently pursuing a Bachelor’s Degree in Business Communication at the W.P.
 Carey School of Business.
-John was also in ENG 302 with Brad and Cathy and because of his skill and management experience at Andre’s Pizza and GameStop, he was asked to manage our franchise.
+John was also in ENG 302 with Brad and Cathy and because of his skill and management experience at Andre’s Pizza and GameStop, he was asked to manage the franchise.

 Nicholas Jones (investor) was born and raised in Folsom, California.
 As he grew into a strapping young man he played varsity sports all through high school and helped contribute his time and effort towards bettering his community, church, and high school sports program.
 Soon after graduation Nick attended his local junior college in pursuit of his accounting degree.
 He was accepted into Arizona State University as a junior transfer student.
 The summer before his junior year Nick won the lottery and came into a rather